SEO vs. SEA: When is which worthwhile?

 3. Off-Page SEO

-- Backlink building (Linkbuilding)
+- Backlink building (link building)

 - Local SEO (Google Business Profile)

-- Brand mentions and digital PR
+- Brand Mentions and Digital PR

-- Guest posts and partnerships
+- Guest contributions and collaborations

-What Is SEA? – Paid Search Advertising
+What is SEA? – Paid search engine advertising

-SEA (Search Engine Advertising) refers to paid ads in search engines – in Austria, practically synonymous with Google Ads (formerly Google AdWords).
-You pay per click (PPC – Pay-per-Click) to appear at the very top of the search results.
+SEA (Search Engine Advertising) refers to paid advertisements in search engines – in Austria practically synonymous withGoogle Ads(formerly Google AdWords).
+You pay per click (PPC – Pay-per-Click) to appear at the top of the search results.

 Google Ads offers various campaign types:

-1. Search Network Campaigns
+1. Search network campaigns

 - Text ads above the organic results

-- Keyword-based delivery
+- Keyword-based targeting

-- Pay-per-Click (CPC model)
+- Pay-per-click (CPC model)

-2. Display Campaigns
+2. Display campaigns

 - Banner advertising on partner websites

-- Reach through the Google Display Network
+- Reach via the Google Display Network

 - Retargeting/remarketing possible

-3. Shopping Campaigns
+3. Shopping campaigns

 - Ideal for e-commerce